We think it’s a couple of things:

 5. They don’t understand the negotiation process.

-One of my followers shared this with me recently:
+One of our followers shared this with us recently:

 “I recently was asked to review a friend’s email to a potential business partner from a purely proofreading/quality of writing standpoint – but it was clear that my friend needed legal advice because they didn’t understand that this casual communication was part of their negotiation.
 Just because you aren’t getting to the micro level doesn’t mean the macro discussion isn’t part of the negotiation.”